-Data subjects (HCPs) have the right to access their data and where applicable to object to its disclosure.
+Data subjects (HCPs and HCOs, where applicable) have the right to access their data and to object to its disclosure.

 The Regulation requires that adequate safeguards are put in place for any transfer of personal data to countries outside the EEA not ensuring an adequate level of protection.

-Individuals need to be informed on the fact that their personal data are processed by Ipsen, and in certain cases, the individual's consent is necessary for the processing or publishing of their personal data (e.g., when you disclose payment information of HCPs).
+Individuals need to be informed on the fact that their personal data are processed by Ipsen, and in certain cases, the individual's consent is necessary for the processing or publishing of their personal data (e.g., when you disclose payment information of HCPs or when advertisement is sent to individuals).
+Giving complete information and obtaining valid consent is at the same time an opportunity for that data processors to show that they are processing personal data fairly.